 for the purposes of section 19P, and when it is to be so provided.

+(2A) The following information, as recorded in the database referred to in section 19I as at 31 December in each year, is to be provided in respect of children in the State in each school year from the first year of the relevant education period to the year before the final 2 years of the compulsory education period —

+(a) the total number of children enrolled for full-time studies at all schools;

+(b) the total number of children enrolled for part-time studies at all schools;

+(c) the number of children undertaking an educational programme applicable to the relevant school year;

+(d) the number of children who come within both paragraphs (b) and (c);

+(e) the number of children of each age who come within paragraph (b) or (c).

-(2) The following information, as recorded in the database referred to in section 19I as at 31 December in each year, is to be provided in respect of children in the State in the 11th or 12th year of the compulsory education period —
+(2) The following information, as recorded in the database referred to in section 19I as at 31 December in each year, is to be provided in respect of children in the State in either of the final 2 years of the compulsory education period —

 (a) the total number of children enrolled for full-time studies at all schools;